TRINITY ROBOTICS

 Field Layout

-Up to three drive team members from each team can stand in the alliance stations (highlighted in yellow) on the left and right sides of the field.
+Up to three drive team members from each team can stand in the alliance stations (marked in orange) on the left and right sides of the field.
 The red alliance station is on the left (from the audience view) and the blue alliance is on the right.

 Legal Starting Positions